 Truebill, a website that specializes in helping people cancel paid subscriptions, also suggests additional ways that you can cancel your WeWork membership via phone and email.

 If you are still unsure about whether a coworking space in NYC is right for your company get in touch with us today.
-SquareFoot brokers can help to place you in a coworking or traditional office space to suit your business needs.
+SquareFoot brokers in New York can help to place you in a coworking or traditional office space to suit your business needs.